-According to Homestead, almost 85 percent of buyers say that color is the primary reason for purchasing a product.
+According to conversion rate, almost 85 percent of buyers say that color is the primary reason for purchasing a product.
 This means that it cannot go unnoticed.

 Warm, bright, and inviting colors can be effective, but if you want to make a bold statement, you need to invest in high-contrasting images.

 Based on color theory, contrast helps to reduce eyestrain and drives the focus of a person’s attention on a specific item that you want to bring out, whether this is a headline, your key message, or the CTA.

 An excellent example of using color effectively is Happify, which has a simple sky image that works along with orange-colored CTAs making them stand out.